 There are really only two ways to prevent malevolent actions; one is to deter your adversary and the other is to defeat your adversary.
 Today we are going to focus on deterring via barriers.
 It should be noted that some of the topics discussed will not be ideal for all properties or price ranges.
 So if you wish, take the ideas and scale them up or down to fit your needs.
 Remember: the goal is always to implement measures that are perceived by your adversary as too difficult to defeat, or difficult enough that it will slow them down.
-Sometimes this is much easier than one might think; remembering of course that perception is reality.
+Sometimes this is much easier than one might think; remembering, of course, that perception is the reality.

 Barriers can be a big portion of your overall security or protection planning.
 Unfortunately, some people only think about walls or fences and stop at that, while others think way too big and give up without even trying because the project is way too big in their mind.
 But something that is often missed in regard to barriers is their true capabilities or the relatively inexpensive options.